Nitin1-singh/Student-perfomance-prediction/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Hello, this is version 1 of my online house price prediction model, which is now accessible on GitHub and Live.
-It is an inital model and built for house price prediction for begaluru.
+Hello, this is version 1 of my online Student Perfomace  prediction model, which is now accessible on GitHub and Live.
+It is an inital model and built for Student Perfomance prediction .

 <p align="right">(<a href="#readme-top">back to top</a>)</p>